 We nurture and maintain strong links with the Church and the local community.
 We give children the opportunity to experience what being a Christian is, in a warm, friendly family where everyone feels safe.

-We also regularly walk through the beautiful Doddington estate to hold services at St John's church.
+We regularly walk through the beautiful Doddington estate to hold services at St John's church.
 Parents are invited to attend.
 St John's was built in 1837 for the Delves Broughton family of Doddington

 Rev Alison Fulford is the vicar of the joint benefice of St James' Audlem, St John's Doddington and St Chad's Wybunbury.
 We are looking forward to building strong links with her as she starts her ministry here in 2021.